arolle/basex-docu/README.md

 The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
-Only articles linked from `Table of Contents` named page appear in the output in the same order (see `src/config.xqm`).
+Only articles linked from `Table of Contents` named page appear in the output in the same order (see `lib/config.xqm`).

 If the software was run once, another invocation will update all files.
 Images are kept and contents of pages update.

 Step 5 and 11 make use of external programs.
-Those have 1024 MB memory assigned.
+Those have 2 GB memory assigned.

 ## Files in Project

     basex-docu
-    ├── .basex                              BaseX config
     ├── basex.svg                           BaseX Logo
-    ├── basex-wiki.log                      log file (ignored in git) ├── data                                database folder (ignored in git) ├── docbook-xsl                         docbook stylesheets, see Dependencies
+    ├── data                                database folder (ignored in git) ├── doc
-    ├── docbook.xsl                         includes styles, some customisations
-    ├── fop                                 see dependencies
-    ├── herold                              see dependencies
-    ├── install.xq                          installs all dependencies
-    ├── makedocu.bxs                        basex command script to generate the documentation ├── meta
-    │   ├── master-docbook.xml.pdf          pdf sample
     │   ├── wiki2docbook.key                program workflow raw
     │   └── wiki2docbook.pdf                program workflow
+    ├── install.xq                          installs all dependencies
-    ├── README.md                           this file
+    ├── lib                                 library directory (ignored in git, see dependencies) ├── makedocu.bxs                        basex command script to generate the documentation ├── README.md                           this file
-    ├── tmp                                 temp directory (ignored in git) └── xq
+    ├── tmp                                 temp directory (ignored in git) └── src
         ├── 00-get-pages-list.xq
         ├── 01-get-wiki-pages.xq
         ├── 02-modify-page-content.xq